Goldua2cope/devops24/examinations/03/README.md

 Explain what each of these options do:
 * --verbose, -vv, -vvv, -vvvv
+#### Answer:
-    - With "v" adds verbosity to the debug messages that the ansible will print out
+> Every "v" adds verbosity to the debug messages that the ansible will print out

 * --check
+#### Answer:
-    - It test a task first if the module supports check mode
-    - It the module doesn't support check mode, ansible will not print any message if the task would have worked or not
+> It doesn't change anything on the target machine but tests the tasks first if the modules supports check mode.
+If a module doesn't support check mode, ansible will not print any message if the task would have worked or not.

 * --syntax-check
+#### Answer:
-    - performs a syntax check on the playbook, but do not execute it
+> It performs a syntax check on the playbook, but does not execute it

 ## Study Material & Documentation